PROFILE

 1980s, despite disagreement over the

 Arab-Israeli issue.
-Since 1981, the United

-The 1989 rupture between Mauritania and
+The 1989 rupture between Mauritania and Senegal

-Senegal (the "1989 Events") that resulted in
+(the "1989 Events") that resulted in

-Mauritania's deportation to Senegal of tens of
+Mauritania's deportation of tens of thousands of

-affected U.S.-Mauritanian relations.
-Moreover,
+U.S.-Mauritanian relations.
+(The Mauritanian

 Mauritania's perceived support of Iraq prior to